The Arthritis Society

 Results and Impact

-Arthritis Society released a report highlighting the problem of wait times arthritis patients face at the hospital.
+In 2023, Arthritis Society Canada released a report highlighting the problem of wait times arthritis patients face at the hospital.
 The charity reports 38% of Canadians did not receive their hip or knee joint replacement surgery within the recommended time of six months.
 The report provided recommendations to provincial and federal governments.
 The government included many of Arthritis Society’s recommendations in F2022.
 In March 2022, the federal government added an additional $2 billion to address the backlogs in arthritis surgeries.
 Nine provinces implemented the charity's recommended GLA:D education and exercise program.
 70% of the patients reported significant improved function.

 My anchor